movie review of I Dood It! (1943) starring Red Skelton, Eleanor Powell, directed by Vincente Minelli

 - Footage of the Hawiian Medley number was taken from Honolulu (1939).

-- The title of the film is from a catchphrase used by Red Skelton on his radio show when he was in character as the Mean Widdle Kid .
+- The title of the film is from a catchphrase used by Red Skelton.
+It comes from his radio show from the Mean Widdle Kid .